cdebeunne/phd_notes/to review/grasp.md

 ## Conclusion

 To conclude, this paper presents an original method based on deep learning to fuse multi-modal information for pro-active failure detection and demonstrate impressive experimental results on a challenging dataset.
 The document is very dense in information and this leads sometimes to a lack of clarity and readability.
 Even if the content is very satisfying, the paper needs a proper reformating to fit the standards of a journal paper.

+## NEW REMARKS

+The author has answered most of the comments and a proof read has been obviously conducted.
+The new version is clearer, to me it suits the standards of a journal paper.

+I have just a comment about the modification done in the experimental part.
+It is good to add a non threshold dependant metric, as requested by one of the reviewers.
+But why not keeping at least one of the two previous threshold dependant metric?
+For instance, I believe that in this context the false positive rate was a very relevant metric: a false positive could lead to actual failure in practice.

+Finally, I have two minor comments to add:

+* III-A : This paragrah is way clearer than the previous table.
+However there is a small typo: "from a lidar" => "from a LiDAR".
+* III-B : Ê_t is well defined now, but the notations are differents than in IV-A. In fact, you don't even need to remind the format of the vector to the reader in IV-A.